Medical Images: Selected Resources

 - CDC - Public Health Image Library (PHIL)

 - Factiva - Enter your search term(s) into the free text search box.
 On the search results page, click on "Pictures" at the top of the page to limit to those articles matching your search term that also contains images.

-- Gale Virtual Reference Library - In Advanced Search, check the "to document with images" box under limit results.
+- Gale Virtual Reference Library - In Advanced Search, check the "document contains images" box under limit results.

 - R2LIBRARY -To search for images, type your search term in the search box.
-When the results are displayed, choose the “Images” filter in the left hand navigation box.
+When the results are displayed, if any images are within the results, an “Images” hyperlink will appear in the left hand navigation box.
 This will filter the search results to only display those with an associated image.